AZhou0102/Diamond-Precipitation-Code/README.md

 ## Installation

-This project requires the following Python packages (in addition to the custom modules available in this repository):
+This project requires the following Python packages, in addition to the custom modules available in this repository.
+Note that other modules may be needed for some of the plotting notebooks and scripts that aren't listed above in the "Key Components" section:
 - `numpy`
 - `matplotlib`
 - `math`